1 John 3:15 “Everyone hating his brother is a murderer; and you know that any murderer does not have eternal life abiding in him.”

 We have the ability to be holy when we are filled with the Spirit.
 The infilling of the Spirit occurs upon salvation, the moment a lost sinner realizes that Jesus is all they need.

-When we come before the cross of grace and accept the measure of love that God extended to us who walk in darkness, we are enlightened to the freedom Jesus bought with His life.
+When we come before the cross of grace and accept the measure of love that God extended to those who walk in darkness, they are enlightened to the freedom Jesus bought with His life.

 We need not despair when the realization of sin becomes so apparent.
 We have a responsibility to walk in the obedience that God provides.